thoughtspot/thoughtspot.github.io/_appliance/azure/launch-an-instance.md

 3. Click **Add data disk** and choose **Create disk from the menu**.
 4. Create one mode data disk (demo-disk2) and save them both.
 5. Click **Save** to add the disks to the VM.
-6. Verify that the disks were added by issuing this command in the shell on the VM:
+6. Verify that the disks were added by issuing `lsblk` in your terminal application:

    ```
    $ lsblk
    ```

-   Which returns results like:
+   Your result may look something like the following:

    ```
    NAME    MAJ:MIN RM  SIZE RO TYPE MOUNTPOINT